-This brief summarizes a longer Social Policy Report,"Opportunities and Challenges in Evidence ased Social Policy," by Lauren H. Supplee, Director of the Division of Family Strengthening, Office of Planning, Research and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services, and Allison Metz, Director, National Implementation Research Network, and Senior Scientist, FPG Child Development Institute, University of North Carolina, Chapel Hill.
+This brief summarizes a longer Social Policy Report by Lauren H. Supplee, Director of the Division of Family Strengthening, Office of Planning, Research and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services, and Allison Metz, Director, National Implementation Research Network, and Senior Scientist, FPG Child Development Institute, University of North Carolina, Chapel Hill.